-This icon means there is a Carers UK factsheet available to download for free from our website: carerswales.org/factsheets https://www.gov.wales/health-disability-and-provision-unpaid-care-wales-census-2021html#113508 A carer's guide Looking after someone can be tough.
+This icon means there is a Carers Wales factsheet available to download for free from our website: carersuk.org/wales/factsheets 1 gov.wales/health-disability-and-provision-unpaid-care-wales-census-2021-html#113508 A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
 1. Getting the right advice and information... quickly!